 In this scenario, Liverpool would need to win at least 6 more corners than Watford to win the bet.

 As you can see, this betting system levels the playing field between teams and makes your betting far more exciting.

 So, what’s the difference between a normal handicap and an Asian handicap you might be asking.

-So if you bet that Liverpool will win more corners than Watford and you handicap them by 5 corners and they go on to win the same number of corners after the handicap, your bet is void and the bookmaker will return your stake.
+So if you bet that Liverpool will win more corners than Watford and you handicap them by 5 corners and they go on to win the same number of corners after the handicap has been applied, your bet is void and the bookmaker will return your stake.